FAQs

 FAQs - Organisational Membership

-• Full Membership- National Occupational Therapy Associations who have a constitution that meets the membership requirements of the WFOT in addition to having one or more WFOT Approved Education Programmes.
+Full Membership- National Occupational Therapy Associations that have a constitution which meets the membership requirements of the WFOT in addition to having one or more WFOT Approved Education Programmes.
 Full Member Organisations have voting rights.

 Interested associations are advised to contact WFOT.
-Once an association’s constitution has been reviewed and found to meet the WFOT membership requirements, the WFOT Council will vote on the acceptance of the association as a WFOT Member Organisation.
+Once an association’s constitution has been reviewed and found to meet the WFOT membership requirements, the WFOT General Assembly will vote on the acceptance of the association as a WFOT Member Organisation.

 FAQs - Occupational Therapy/Occupational Therapists

-In the Resources of this website, you will find the WFOT Human Resources Project reports, which provides information from WFOT Member Organisations including the number of occupational therapists per 10,000 head of population; and services where occupational therapy is provided.
+The WFOT Human Resources Project reports located in the Resources of the WFOT website provide information from WFOT Member Organisations including the number of occupational therapists per 10,000 head of population and services where occupational therapy is provided.

 WFOT receives many enquiries about the resources it provides regarding the education, research and international promotion of occupational therapy.
 WFOT is a voluntary organisation with limited paid resources, therefore personal requests to respond to individual research/questionnaires cannot be accommodated.